-Possibly.
-If getting to my office is difficult for you, you can still participate in therapy from your own home.
+Yes.
 I offer phone and video sessions to individuals who are physically located in California.
 Research shows that telemedicine can be just as effective as in-person counseling for many different types of treatment.
 My licensing board allows for phone and video counseling.
-I use VSee or Doxy.me which is a HIPAA-compliant platform, free to use, and does not require any prior downloading.
+I use Doxy.me which is a HIPAA-compliant platform, free to use, and does not require any prior downloading.

 Why do people seek therapy?